brunoinds/ion-peek-pop/README.md

 | `separate` | Boolean | Adds separation from other items.                | `false` |
 | `color`    | String  | Custom color for the item, enhancing emphasis.   | N/A     |

-### Styling
+## Styling
 The component's appearance and theming are managed through a dedicated `styles.css` file, ensuring consistency and ease of customization.

-### Usage
-`IonPeekPop` is showcased within the demos folder, particularly in the "Photo Library" and "Ion-Item in Ion-List" examples, demonstrating its versatility and ease of integration into Ionic/Vue projects.